Purim, Jewish Leaders, and the Roles We Choose - Lesson Plan for Youth

 - What do you like about the way you look?

-- Do TV ads and other media make you feel that you do not look OK?
+- How do TV ads and other media make you feel about how you look?

 Invite responses from the group to this journaling activity.
 If anyone wants to read what they wrote down, that’s fine.
 If they want to share other reactions, that’s fine too.
 It is okay if no one wishes to speak here.